 Using Sales and Purchase Journals in Microsoft Dynamics NAV 2017

-*This post was written for Dynamics NAV but the content also applies to Dynamics 365 for Financials, which is the cloud product based on Dynamics NAV.
-You may notice some slight differences in the screenshots, but the information and steps are directly applicable to Dynamics 365 for Financials.
+*This post was written for Dynamics NAV but the content also applies to Dynamics 365 Business Central, which is the cloud product based on Dynamics NAV.
+You may notice some slight differences in the screenshots, but the information and steps are directly applicable to Dynamics 365 Business Central.

 In cases where you simply need to adjust a vendor or customer’s balance, the sales and purchase journals in Microsoft Dynamics NAV 2017 can be a big time saver.